hayleyjolliffe/roadmap/README.md

 For more on why I work this way, Steph Ango describes it fairly well [here](https://stephango.com/file-over-app).

+## Why Public?

+**Progress beats perfection.
+Default to action.** I fall into the perfectionism trap far too often.
+By defaulting to (public) action, I'm holding myself accountable while getting better at building in public.

 ## License

 Unless otherwise stated, all files and content in this repository are copyright Hayley Jolliffe.
 You may not use anything without my permission.